cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ### `query`

 Allows performing spatial search for buildings or units in a given area.
-The collected units are available in the `@queries` list, which can be accessed using `read`.
+The collected units are available in the `@queries` list, which can be accessed using the `read` instruction.
+Mindcode allows accessing the `@queries` elements using the array access syntax, e.g. `@queries[index]`.

+### `bullet`

+Spawns a bullet at given coordinates.

 ### `weathersense`, `weatherset`